Teal-Insights/r-econid/README.md

 followed by a more detailed description of the main function and its parameters.
 The examples and tests illustrate typical usage patterns.

+Use these patterns to explore the package and integrate it into your data cleaning workflows.
+For finer-grained operations (e.g., fuzzy filter and search), keep an eye on the package for future enhancements.

 ### Package Summary

 1.  **Input validation**